OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

-[title]: - "Submitting multiple scans to Fsurf"
+[title]: - "Processing Multiple Subjects Using Fsurf" [TOC]
-[TOC]

 ## Overview

-This document shows how to process multiple scans with a shell script.
+This document shows how to process multiple subjects quickly using a shell script.

 **Important note on data privacy**:  In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully